 If you think the result that you are awarded isn't right, you may be able to appeal.

-For 2021 results, The SQA are setting up a free and direct appeals process for anyone who wishes to appeal a grade.
+For 2022 results, the SQA are setting up a free and direct appeals process for anyone who wishes to appeal a grade.
 Grades can be appealed on the following grounds:

-More information about the 2021 appeals process will be released on Friday 11th June.
+More information about the appeals process is available on the SQA website